By Caitlin Brown

 Since collagen loss is what is the main culprit of losing skin elasticity — the most visible sign of aging —companies have come up with millions of collagen-touting products for consumers to incorporate into their beauty regimen to slow down the aging process, both topical and ingestible.

 Collagen is often present as a supplement in peptide powders and treatments such as peptide therapy in Clearwater, FL, capsules, or liquid.

 I, for one, am one of those suckers who has generously spooned the powder into my beverage and slathered collagen creams onto my face and body.

 It makes sense.
 Ingesting something that is dwindling in the body’s reserves may serve to supply the deficit.
 Topical collagen, hmmm that seems a stretch (no pun intended), but I’ll try it.
 It all just sounds too easy.
 As my wise grandmother once said, “If it seems too good to be true, it probably is.

 It seems in this case, Grandma Kitty was right.
 There’s no real science to prove they work.
 Most things we ingest are broken down by stomach acids and are not absorbed into the bloodstream.
 It’s unclear if we absorb ingested collagen or if it’s totally broken down in the stomach.
+To prevent stomach problems, probiotik can be a helpful solution.
 So far, there is no large objective study done focused on collagen to determine the long-term effects of the supplement.

 So, while ingesting collagen won’t necessarily hurt you, it’s unlikely it will help you either.